nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 Since V22.6.0, Node.js has experimental support for some TypeScript syntax.
 You can write code that's valid TypeScript directly in Node.js without the need to transpile it first.

-So how do you run typed JavaScript code with Node.js?
+So how do you run TypeScript code with Node.js?

 ```bash
 node --experimental-strip-types example.ts